butchinator/Memory_Game/README.md

 Cards will be placed randomly onto the deck.

-When a card is clicked the card will turn.
+When a card is clicked the card will turn and the clock will start.

 A second card must then be clicked.

-Once two cards have been turned the time will start and the move counter will plus one.
+Once two cards have been turned the move counter will plus one.

 If the cards match the cards will remain turned